 - fractured Jurassic volcanic rocks overlain and sealed by Cretaceous or Cenozoic mudstones around the basin margin

 - probable Permo-Triassic rocks in structural traps beneath a seal of either Jurassic volcanic rocks or Cretaceous-Cenozoic mudstones

-There is now a wealth of exploration seismic data available for the southern basins, but none of the wells drilled in this area have yet been released.
+There are now a wealth of exploration seismic data available for the southern basins.